What to Expect From Lessons

 – some explanation of physiological function to contextualise the purpose of the exercises and help you self-monitor your technique when I’m not around.

-– exercises to be learned and performed (sometimes with keyboard accompaniment), to encourage new vocal and psychological calibrations and co-ordinations.
+– exercises to be learned and performed to encourage new vocal and psychological calibrations and co-ordinations.

 – constant vigilance on my part, helping you to zone in on inhibitive habits and break down insecurities.